-5. There is one more task: open the HeadShop package and copy/past the entire folder of "morpher" into the newly created E:\ Applications\HeadShop plugin folder.
+5. Next: Unzip the "Unzip2" package and copy/past the entire folder of "morpher" into the newly created E:\ Applications\HeadShop plugin folder.
 DO NOT EXTRACT THE CONTENT OF THE FOLDER, IT NEEDS TO TRANSFER AS A FOLDER WITH ALL PARTS INSIDE!